danielendeg/nugetpackageupdate/specs/MigrateLoggingToGeneva/Migration_of_logging_to_Geneva_from_Application_Insights.md

 ```

 ### ICM Logging
 We can create correlation rules in ICM to replace the runbooks and AI Connectors we are using to trigger ICM alerts from Application Insights, as the data we need will exist in Geneva and ICM can work directly with this source.
+We can still keep the IcmAlert = true in our logs for logs we know we want to alert on immediately and require no aggregation of errors over a certain period.
+It is a pure preference how we chose to manage it.

 ### Data Aggregation and Existing queries
 We are using two different solutions for data analytics PowerBI and Kusto.
 We can continue to use Kusto after moving away from Application Insights.
 There is a connector in Geneva we can use to stream logs to Kusto